patosaid/apuntes_git_rmarkdown/apuntes_git_rmarkdown.md

 7. Click the `Push` button to push your changes to the remote repository. (*ok*)
 8. On GitHub, navigate to the Code tab of the repository to see the changes. (*ok*)

-OlvidÃ© el archivo .md, repito los pasos anteriores para aÃ±adirlo.
+Olvidé el archivo .md, repito los pasos anteriores para añdirlo.

 *Create local branches with Git*

-Letâs make a couple of more changes in your project using the steps of GitHub Flow.
+Let's make a couple of more changes in your project using the steps of GitHub Flow.
 As RStudio currently does not support local branches very well, we will use Git from the command-line in RStudio.

 1. In RStudio click the `Terminal` tab in the lower left pane.
 The `Terminal` tab is next to the Console tab.
 2. Create a new branch.
 Replace <BRANCH-NAME> with a descriptive name, yo le puse "new-branch": `git branch new-branch`
-3. Check your repositoryâs status: `git status`
+3. Check your repository's status: `git status`
 4. Check out to your new branch: `git checkout new-branch`
 5. Verify that you are now checked out to your new branch: `git status`

 *Make local changes with Git*

-Letâs generate the HTML output in a separate directory called docs.
-To do this we add a function in the heading of the R Markdown document to âknitâ the output in the desired output directory.
+Let's generate the HTML output in a separate directory called docs.
+To do this we add a function in the heading of the R Markdown document to "knit" the output in the desired output directory.

 1. In RStudio open el archivo .Rmd (en mi caso es este mismo documento `apuntes_git_rmarkdown.Rmd`) and add the following lines in the heading under the title field: